 (fourth Friday of November) and December 25.

-Redeem "California Redemption Value" bottles and cans for cash during buy-back hours.
-Empty bottles and remove lids.
-The recycling center is a Certified Redemption Center regulated by the State of California, and operated by Recology on City property.
+Redeem "California Redemption Value" (CRV) bottles and cans for cash during buy-back hours.
+Empty containers and remove lids.
+The Mountain View Recycling Center is a Certified Redemption Center regulated by the State of California, and operated by Recology on City property.
 This facility only accepts recycling.
 For the City's disposal facility, use the SMaRT Station (see Related Links to the left).

 Why Redeem Cans and Bottles at the Mountain View Recycling Center?

 It keeps recycling revenues working for your community.
 When you redeem bottles and cans here, you receive cash for the containers and also help conserve resources and divert waste from the landfill.
 In turn, the City receives a small payment from the State redemption fund, and Recology receives the salvage value of the cans and bottles.
 These revenues are returned to the utility rate fund to keep rates low.
 See below for more information about the Buy-Back Center such as Counting vs. Weighing, No Liquids or Caps, and What Happens to Bottles and Cans and new State laws for 2013.